 Cissy King, Bobby Burgess’s dance partner from 1967 to 1978, transitioned into theater and solo cabaret after leaving the show.
 She toured with the production Always… Patsy Cline and has continued producing theatrical events.
 Now 80 years old, she lives in Albuquerque, New Mexico.

-Tom Netherton, the baritone balladeer who joined in 1973, went on to record gospel music and perform in productions including Oklahoma!
-He died on January 7, 2018, at 70, from complications of pneumonia while at a VA hospital in Nashville.
+After the show ended, Netherton recorded gospel music and performed in theatrical productions including Oklahoma!
+He died on January 7, 2018, at the age of 70, from complications of pneumonia and influenza while receiving treatment at a VA hospital in Nashville.

 The Show That Never Really Ended